JuliaPraxis/Naming/README.md

 # Choosing Names

+It is easier to understand what `facial_recognition` does than it is to understand what `facer` does.
+These brief guides collect information on best practices and sound approaches using names with Julia.

 Using good naming practices and choosing names that clarify your intent makes your software better:
 easier to maintain, nicer for others to use and peruse, and it smooths later collaborative work.

-It is easier to understand the purpose of `facial_recognition` than the purpose of function `facer`.
-These brief guides collect information on best practices and sound approaches using names with Julia.

 ## practice